ReviewMyContract.aiReview My Contract

 — *You are being asked to sign quickly:* A very short deadline for a complex agreement is a red flag that warrants legal assistance.

 How to Find an Employment Attorney.
-Employment attorneys who specialize in representing employees (as distinct from employers) typically offer free or reduced-cost initial consultations for severance review.
+Employment attorneys who specialize in representing employees typically offer free or reduced-cost initial consultations for severance review.
 Resources: (1) State and local bar association referral services; (2) National Employment Law Project (NELP) for lower-income workers; (3) Martindale-Hubbell and Avvo for attorney ratings; (4) referrals from HR professionals or trusted colleagues.
-Many employment attorneys offer flat-fee severance review services ($500-$1,500) that cover reading the agreement, identifying issues, and providing a negotiation strategy memo.
+Many employment attorneys offer flat-fee severance review services ($500–$1,500).

 What an Attorney Reviews.
-A competent employment attorney reviewing a severance agreement will: verify OWBPA compliance (for employees over 40); assess enforceability of the release, non-compete, and non-disparagement provisions; identify potential claims worth preserving or using as leverage; evaluate whether the consideration is adequate; flag any legally defective provisions; and advise on negotiation strategy and approach.
-The review takes approximately 1-2 hours for a standard severance agreement.
+A competent employment attorney reviewing a severance agreement will: verify OWBPA compliance (for employees over 40); assess enforceability of the release, non-compete, and non-disparagement provisions; identify potential claims worth preserving or using as leverage; evaluate whether the consideration is adequate; flag any legally defective provisions; and advise on negotiation strategy.

 The Confidentiality of Your Consultation.
 Your communications with your attorney are protected by attorney-client privilege.
-Consulting an attorney to evaluate a severance agreement does not obligate you to file a lawsuit or take any particular action — it simply provides you with the information you need to make an informed decision.
-You can consult an attorney, receive advice, decide to sign the original agreement, and the employer will never know you consulted an attorney.
+Consulting an attorney to evaluate a severance agreement does not obligate you to file a lawsuit or take any particular action.
+You can consult an attorney, receive advice, decide to sign the original agreement, and the employer will never know you consulted counsel.
 There is no downside to getting professional advice before making this decision.

 What to Do